George A. O'Toole Jr.: Notable decision

 O'Toole presided over the 2015 trial of Dzhokhar Tsarnaev, one of the perpetrators of the Boston Marathon bombing.

+On February 6, 2025, O'Toole temporarily blocked the U.S. federal deferred resignation program.
+On February 12, 2025, he allowed the reauthorization of the program.

 Personal life

 He is married to Lucy A. Flynn, a local banker, businesswoman, and community activist.
 They have two sons, George and John.